The debate about the mind–body connection has been around for millennia.

-Interesting debate, but why and how is this all philosophical discussion relevant to mind-body research?
+Interesting debate, but why and how is all this philosophical discussion relevant to mind–body research?

-Although philosophy and empirical science may seem like independent silos, philosophy of mind is highly relevant to science and psychology in particular, as it informs the underlying assumptions and methods by which scientists conduct research and contribute to our understanding of the mind-body interactions.
+Although philosophy and empirical science may seem like independent silos, philosophy of mind is highly relevant to science and psychology in particular, as it informs the underlying assumptions and methods by which scientists conduct research and contribute to our understanding of mind–body interactions.

-Psychology Theories On Mind-Body Interaction
+Psychology Theories on Mind–Body Interaction

 Psychological approaches and their theories hold different philosophical paradigms regarding mind–body interaction.

-Behaviorists may hold a physicalist view, conceiving the mind in terms of observable behavior expressed in or with the body.
+Behaviorists may hold a physicalist view, conceiving of the mind in terms of observable behavior expressed in or with the body.